new-church/sc-www/content/resources/pdf-downloads/_index.md

 # These are free lecture transcripts, booklets, articles

+This page contains free lecture transcripts, booklets, articles for you to enjoy.
+They are found below in this order:
+- Pamphlets introducing the main works of Swedenborg
+- Brochures about Swedenborgian themes
+- Brochures introducing practices and guidance to spiritual growth
+- Transcripts of YouTube clips
+- The Swedenborg Program radio scripts of Ian Arnold

 ## Pamphlets introducing the main works of Swedenborg

 {{< download-list data-section="pamphlets" >}}